HURRICANES & HIGH WINDS PERFORMANCE

 For maximum performance and peace of mind, it’s always wise for homeowners and installers to work closely together and pay close attention to regional factor considerations and preferences.
 By doing so, the exceptional durability, beauty and long-lasting, worry-free protection of a new metal roof is an investment that will pay off for many years to come.

-Metal Roofing's Strength in High Winds: Attachment and Installation
+Metal Roofing's Strength In High-Winds: Attachment And Installation